 Do you experience pain in your jaws?
 Does either side of your jaw make a “clicking” sound when you open and close your mouth?
 Have you ever been unable to completely close your mouth after a huge yawn (or any time) because your jaw seems frozen open?
-These are just a few of the symptoms you might experience if you have TMD, or temporomandibular joint disorder.
+These are just a few of the symptoms you might experience if you have TMD or temporomandibular joint disorder.
 Read on to learn more about this sometimes debilitating disorder.

 More About TMD

 A few more indicators of TMD include pain chewing food, facial pain, and pain near your ears.
 So, what is going on?
-In the simplest terms, either or both of the ball joints that connect your skull to each side of your lower jaw have a problem.
+In the simplest terms, either or both of the ball joints that connect your skull to each side of your lower jaw has a problem.
 They are tasked with a wide range of movements — sideways, up and down, and back and forth — and all that motion causes wear and tear on the cartilage they are made of.
 The joint can lose alignment and erode from use.
 Injuries from falls and even arthritis can adversely affect these joints.
 We can inflict damage to the joints ourselves when we habitually grind our teeth or clench and unclench our jaws.

 Relief Is Possible